GetStream/stream-chat-android/UNRELEASED_CHANGELOG.md

 ## stream-chat-android-ui-components
 ### 🐞 Fixed
+- Fixed bug related to `ScrollHelper` when `MessageListView` is initialised more than once.
 ### ⬆️ Improved
 - Improved scroll of message when many gif images are present in `MessageListView`

 ### ✅ Added
+- Added scroll behaviour to `MessageListViewStyle`.
 ### ⚠️ Changed

 ### ❌ Removed